Azathotep/Aftermath/README.md

 ============

 A [Roguelike](http://roguebasin.roguelikedevelopment.org/index.php?title=Berlin_Interpretation) zombie survival game written in C# using Monogame.
+The game is very early in development.

 For the latest release (msi installer) [see the releases page](https://github.com/Azathotep/Aftermath/releases)